-Under this kind of incentive program, there are typically no formal guidelines that control the percentage of individuals who are eligible for an exceptional performance
+Under this kind of incentive program, there are typically no formal guidelines that control the percentage of individuals who are eligible for an exceptional performance incentive.
+If the goals set for employees/teams are appropriately challenging, the range of payouts will naturally vary based on different levels of accomplishment.
+If many eligible employees fully achieve their performance goals and receive the maximum

-&lt;sup>1: individual colleges may have a formal compensation policy that articulates how long it will typically take an employee to reach the range maximum, assuming they are hired at/around range minimum and based on fully satisfactory performance.
+1: individual colleges may have a formal compensation policy that articulates how long it will typically take an employee to reach the range maximum, assuming they are hired at/around range minimum and based on fully satisfactory performance.
 These guidelines may require adjustment to align with such a policy.
 For non-union employees in the broader public sector, the typical timeframe for progression through the range is 4 to 7 years.